Skip to contents

 features.kmeans

 Numeric.
-The number of k-means slices to use for features clustering.
+The number of slices to use for feature K-means clustering.

 features.kmeans.numbers.size

 Numeric.
-The font size of the features k-means slices numbers.
+The font size of the feature K-means slice numbers.
 Set to 0 to remove them.

 idents.gap